anilbhatt1/Yolo_V3_EVA6/cfg/README.md

-- yolov3-custom customized to have 4 classes instead of 80 as mentioned in main README
+- yolov3-custom customized to have 4 classes - hardhat, mask, vest and boots - instead of 80 classes(COCO) as per instructions from main README.